Washington Nationals at Miami Marlins odds, picks and predictions - NewsBreak

 Win your fantasy baseball league with BaseballHQ.com.
 For decades, BHQ has been helping players just like you win!
 Use the couple code SBW22 for 20% OFF full-season subscription.
 New customer offer; expires 6/30/2022.
 Subscribe today and start winning!

-Similar to the ML note above: the lean here is on Washington, but the price is 5-to-10 cents out of bounds.
+PASS.
+Better to chance the outright upset in a game that could break into double-digits in runs and get away one way or the other.

-Miami had played in 3 straight Overs prior to Tuesday’s 5-1 game, and the Over was 8-2 across the Marlins’ previous 10 games at home.
+Miami has played in 3 straight Overs, and the Over is 8-2 across the Marlins’ last 10 games at home.

 Both offenses rank near the MLB average in runs scored, but both have also shown some growth potential of late.
-The Marlins have hit well at home (.761 OPS) and the Nats have been excellent on the road (.779 OPS).
+The Fish have hit well at home (.761 OPS) and the Nats have been excellent away from DC (.779 road OPS).

 Bet legally online with a trusted partner: Tipico Sportsbook, Sportsbook Wire’s official sportsbook partner in CO, NJ and soon IA.
 Bet now!